balajipachai/explore-incubed-protocol/README.md

   4. Expose the smart contract functionalities via APIs
   5. Use the INCUBED implementation in Typescript to interact with the smart contract
   6. Develop a bare minimum UI to display the smart contract functionalities like nodeList, deposit of a node, etc
+  7. Test coverage reports are in server/coverage directory

 ***